Always Sunny-Side Up: Everything You Need to Know About Going Solar

 Before we go further, we’re sure you have doubts about going solar.
 Most people do.
 You should rest easy knowing most homeowners have a full return on investment within 6 to 10 years.

-In some areas, homeowners’ solar systems pay for themselves in four years.
+In some areas, homeowners’ solar powered generators pay for themselves in four years.

 On top of a short ROI and the increased savings after that period, solar panels also increase a home’s value and avoid fossil fuels.
 That means your home is worth more and, all the while, you’re helping planet Earth.